 Please note that not SQLs convert into customers; some of them might quit at the last moment.
 The reasons may include finding a cheaper alternative or easier solution.
 Nevertheless, the chances of moving SQLs down your funnel are still quite high.

 Some companies can offer you to buy qualified leads, but it is better to grow your client base organically.
 Unfortunately, ready-made leads lists often contain irrelevant contacts, so be careful.

 If you want to attract more prospects as soon as possible, it is better to request the services of a lead generation company, such as Belkins.
-We are fully equipped to find highly qualified leads for your business with regards to your industry’s specific needs.
+We are fully equipped to find highly qualified leads for your business with regard to your industry’s specific needs.